 - There are some simple ways for employees to evaluate job satisfaction.

 - You must be honest with yourself when assessing your level of job satisfaction.

-One of the biggest concerns for many employers is whether their employees are engaged and satisfied.
+One of the biggest concerns for many employers is trying to keep their employees engaged and satisfied.
 They're constantly trying to create a positive work environment through company culture initiatives and exciting benefits packages.

-"Today's most successful companies create an atmosphere that is positive, genuine and, most important, responsive to the wants of their workers – whether that's work-from-home options, longer parental leave or free lunches," said Chris Cho, chief product officer at Monster.
+"Today's most successful companies create an atmosphere that is positive, genuine and, most important, responsive to the wants of their workers – whether that's work-from-home options, longer parental leave or free lunches," said Chris Cho, global head of digital portfolio at The Adecco Group.

-But none of these perks matter if workers aren't actually happy.
+But these perks don't matter if workers aren't actually happy.
 As an employee, you should periodically evaluate how satisfied you are with your job, even if you think you love it.

-"It's important to evaluate your satisfaction on an ongoing basis, because it can change," said Vicki Salemi, Monster career expert, who noted that factors like leadership shifts, not getting a raise when you expected one and additional work responsibilities can all lead to a change in satisfaction.
+"It's important to evaluate your satisfaction on an ongoing basis, because it can change," said Vicki Salemi, a career expert at Monster.
+She noted that factors such as leadership shifts, not getting a raise when you expected one and additional work responsibilities can all lead to a change in satisfaction.

 One simple way to determine if you're truly happy at work is to have regular, honest check-ins with yourself.